 Walled Garden and Bothy

-The Walled Garden is at the far side of the Lake, opposite the Bird Garden and about 20 minutes walk from the Courtyard, with the walk there being a distance of 845m.The Walled Garden and Bothy can be accessed via the Lakeside path or the Ferry.
+The Walled Garden is at the far side of the Lake and is about 20 minutes walk from the Courtyard, with the walk there being a distance of 845m.The Walled Garden and Bothy can be accessed via the Lakeside path.
 The paths around the Walled Garden and Bothy are gravel and grass terrain.
 There are toilets, refreshments and benches at the Bothy.
 The distance of one lap around the edges of the Walled Garden is 294m.

 The Himalayan garden has several paths and some areas that have steps.
 Some paths are very uneven/ rocky and can be narrow in places.
 There are some paths that have sharp inclines.

 The Three Parks Walk covers three sections of the Harewood Grounds - The North Park, The South Park and the Lakeside Tour.
 The walk does not need to completed in its entirety.
 Visitors may choose to do only one section at a time.
 North Park Route - 730m, South Park route - 778m and Lakeside Tour route 845m, starting from the Courtyard.

 The North Park sits at the front of the House.
 The path around it follows the perimeter of the top of the park up to All Saints Church and round to the east side of the Terrace at the back of the House.
 This path is woodchip and is on a slope at some points.